CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 ## Target devices

 First major consideration is a choice of target device.
 This will affect most other technical decisions, because different devices have different capabilities and tracking systems.
 In this thesis I want to target most devices which have 6DOF tracking, meaning that they provide application running on it with information about its position and rotation in real world.
-Many popular devices in this cathegory also have two 6DOF-tracked controllers, so I'll assume that as well.
+Many popular devices in this category also have two 6DOF-tracked controllers, so I'll assume that as well.

-Currently most popular:cite[steam-hardware-survey] consumer VR headset is Quest 2:cite[quest2], which means that I definitelly want to support it.
+Currently, most popular:cite[steam-hardware-survey] consumer VR headset is Quest 2:cite[quest2], which means that I definitely want to support it.
 It features 6DOF tracking using four cameras, which it uses to reconstruct surrounding world.
 This makes it a good representation of inside-out tracking system with use of SLAM (Simultaneous Localization And Mapping).

 :todo[write about VIVE]